sanadhis/IST-ML-Project1/README.md

 > Discovery of Higgs Boson using CERN's public dataset.
 The submission is made to competition platform [kaggle](https://www.kaggle.com/c/epfml-higgs).

 The main scripts for this project are implementations.py and run.py.
-In addition, we create python notebooks, namely implementations.ipynb and run.ipynb, to nicely document, reuse, and display both of our main scripts process step-by-step.
+In addition, we create python notebook, namely implementations.ipynb, to nicely document, reuse, and display processes in implementations.py scripts step-by-step.
+<br /><br />
-<br />**Note that all functions and helpers for the implementations.py and run.py are stored in scripts/ directory**.
+**Note that all functions and helpers for the implementations.py and run.py are stored in scripts/ directory**.

 ## Important Notes for the Data
 **Please simply put the two data-sets (train.csv and test.csv) in higgs-data/ directory.**